-'secretary' means any person appointed to perform the duties of the secretary of the charity;
+'secretary' means any person appointed to perform the duties of the secretary of the charity including any joint or assistant company secretary;

-'the United Kingdom' means Great Britain and Northern Ireland; and words importing one gender shall include all genders, and the singular includes the plural and vice versa.
+'the United Kingdom' means Great Britain and Northern Ireland; and words imputing one gender shall include all genders, and the singular includes the plural and vice versa.

-Unless the context otherwise requires words or expressions contained in the articles have the same meaning as in the Companies Acts but excluding any statutory modification not in force when this constitution becomes binding on the charity.
+Unless the context otherwise requires, words or expressions contained in the articles have the same meaning as in the Companies Acts but excluding any statutory modification not in force when this constitution becomes binding on the charity.